biggaji/ggsays/README.md

 # ggsays

-A simple but yet powerful micro-blogging API within in go.
+A simple but yet powerful micro-blogging API built with go.